 St. Luke's Hospital provides care to patients consistent with its mission and values.
-Financial Assistance is available to all residents of the community who are uninsured or underinsured and do not have adequate financial resources to pay for necessary healthcare services provided.
+Financial Assistance is available to who reside in the community we serve and who are uninsured or underinsured and do not have adequate financial resources to pay for necessary healthcare services provided.
 St. Luke's Hospital will use its best efforts to provide financial assistance fairly and consistently, balancing our patients' needs for financial assistance with St. Luke's Hospital's broader fiscal responsibility, and taking into consideration each patient's specific needs.
 Information gathered to determine whether or not a patient qualifies for Financial Assistance is kept confidential and is limited to only those directly involved with the determination process and is considered "protected health information" under HIPAA.

 Payments expected from uninsured patients are in line with those that have been negotiated with insurance companies.
 Financial Assistance provided by St. Luke's Hospital is not a substitute for personal responsibility.
 All patients seen at St. Luke's Hospital are expected to contribute to the cost of their care, based upon their individual ability to pay.

 Financial Assistance Applications

 Patients may request an application for financial assistance through Social Services, Patient Billing, or any St. Luke's employee who, if unable to directly assist the patient, can direct them to the appropriate personnel.
 Applications are available in the hospital, at all registration areas and the cashier's office as well as on-line via the hospital website: